twinssbc/Ionic2-Calendar/README.md

 version 2.0.x is also published as Ionic7-Calendar package name.
 So could also run
 `npm install ionic7-calendar --save`

-<font color=red>**NOTE: Starting from Version 1.0.x, the underlying implementaion is based on Swiper instead of IonSlides, so also needs to install Swiper dependency.
+<font color=red>**NOTE: Starting from Version 1.0.x, the underlying implementaion is based on Swiper instead of IonSlides, so also needs to install Swiper dependency.**</font>
-So far Swiper 8 is supported, working on Swiper 9 integration.**</font>
 - Install swiper dependency
-`npm install swiper@8.4.6 --save`
+`npm install swiper --save`

 - Import swiper css in **global.scss**
 ```
-@import 'swiper/scss';
-@import '@ionic/angular/css/ionic-swiper';
+@import 'swiper/css';
 ```

 ## 2. Import the Calendar module